The world’s best female action sports photographers

-It is definitely the intense amount of travelling.
+It is definitely the intense amount of traveling.
 It gets to you after a while.
 Being away from home and loved ones can be draining.

 What was the best photo assignment you’ve been on?

-Shooting the Code Red Swell in Tahiti, or the perfect swell at the Billabong Pro Tahiti in 2014 and the cloudbreak tow in session during the comp in 2012.
+Shooting the Code Red Swell in Tahiti, or the perfect swell at the Billabong Pro Tahiti in 2014 and the C Cloudbreak tow-in session during the comp in 2012.